 5. A digital-first approach: In any organization, if there is a digital-first mindset, most employees will be more willing to adapt and adopt new technology as it is introduced.
 If the benefits are not properly explained by the organization, there is a chance there will be reluctance and resistance to change.
 This can lead to more problems down the road.
 To avoid these issues, it’s important for organizations to take digital transformations seriously and implement a digital-first approach through the organization at all levels.

 6. Data-driven decisions: With data becoming the new oil, it’s importance has grown by leaps and bounds.
-Data is practically the most important currency in today’s digital landscape, and thus it’s important for companies to leverage the data that they have.
+Data is practically the most important currency in today’s digital landscape, and thus it’s important for companies to leverage their data.
 This can be done by making decisions based on insights and recommendations that are found in data.
-Data-based decisions are also logical which means that there’s less of a chance of mistakes and errors.
+Data-based decisions are also logical, meaning there’s less chance of mistakes and errors.

 7. Promoting an engaged workforce: If the workforce is engaged and enthusiastic about changes happening in the organization, there is a better chance of a successful digital transformation.
 Digital transformation happens on an organization-wide scale, which means that the workforce needs to be whole-heartedly behind the changes.
 If the workforce is eager to learn new things and introduced to digital dexterity, the transition and will be much smoother and efficient.

 8. Useful and essential skills: Encouraging digital dexterity in the workforce will involve teaching them relevant skills that can come in handy when adopting new technology.
 The business needs to offer a chance to learn new skills and technologies such as machine learning, AI, RPA, etc to ensure that the employees are ready for new digital challenges.

 There are multiple benefits that can be associated with promoting digital dexterity among your employees: